Ginga Sengoku Gun'yūden Rai: Anime

 In 1993, one year before the anime aired on TV, the president of Kadokawa Shoten Haruki Kadokawa was arrested for instructing photographer Takeshi Ikeda, a close aide, to smuggle cocaine from the United States on several occasions.
 He was charged with smuggling and embezzling money from his company in order to fund the drug purchases.
 The arrest resulted in Kadokawa's anime productions to be produced under lower budget to studios such as E&G Films.
-Because of this incident, George Manabe has voiced a dislike for the anime adaptation, further stating he wanted everyone involved in the anime production to get a death sentence.
+Because of this incident, George Manabe has voiced a dislike for the anime adaptation.
 It also was aired in TPI (now MNCTV), Indonesia during 1995.
 As of 2021, the show has not been released in any format.